Why the hell is everybody going vegan?

 Despite what you may think, cows are actually the greatest cause of climate change, as they release the toxic greenhouse gas methane into the atmosphere (*interesting side note: they do this through burps, not farts 👀).
 Methane is a powerful gas too, much more damaging than carbon dioxide (CO2).
 In fact, every molecule of methane is equivalent to 23 molecules of CO2, and unlike carbon dioxide, almost all methane in the atmosphere is derived from livestock.

 There are a million more reasons I could list here in support of a vegan diet, but I’m trying to keep the word count to an acceptable level.
 A key question to ask yourself I think, is if you had to kill it yourself, would you do it?
-Only in an extreme survival situation where I would otherwise definitely die, would I consider it.
+Only in an extreme survival situation where I would otherwise definitely die, would I consider killing an animal to feed myself.
 In any other situation, where there is another option, there’s no way I could end a life unnecessarily.
 For certain, after all the research I’ve done, I cannot support the blatant disregard for animals lives that exists in the modern farming industry.

 Beyond the moral dilemma, there are so many practical repercussions for us too.
 Factory farms are so over-crowded and stressful to animals, that they are a cesspool of bacteria, and make it easy for disease to spread.
 Not only does this result in many animals dying slow and painful deaths, it poses a very serious health risk to humans.
 This is because, to combat the spread of bacteria, many factory farms routinely give low levels of antibiotics to animals, even if they aren’t sick.
 In turn, this creates antibiotic-resistant strains of bacteria, that reduce the effectiveness of antibiotics for human patients, and leave us vulnerable to new, resistant strains.